 Why Select Dental Implants Over More Traditional Types of Restorations?

 There are several reasons!
 Why sacrifice the structure of surrounding good teeth to bridge a space?
-In addition, removing a denture or a “partial” at night may be inconvenient, not to mention that dentures that slip can be uncomfortable and rather embarrassing.
+In addition, removing a denture or a “partial” at night may be inconvenient, not to mention that dentures that slip can be uncomfortable.

 Are You a Candidate for Implants?